Eugene-Myong/cse15l-lab-reports/LabReport5.md

 than something the CS department says I have to learn, which may be ironic because the CS department may have said I have to learn all this stuff but small details never hurt anybody.

-Except Eugen, one small details caused his whole problem to crash.
+Except Eugen, one small details caused his whole project to crash.
 Hm.

 Ok so small details are important, but that's not what I'm trying to say.
 I'm trying to say that I enjoyed this course, and I hope that more of my future classes are similar, especially the Lab Report Part.
 I enjoy being able to talk like myself and reading the comments the graders left for me.